datacommonsorg/docsite/api/python/stat_series.md

 grand_parent: API
 ---

-# Get Statistical Time Series for a Place
+# Retrieve statistical time series for a place

 Returns a `dict` mapping date to value for a `place` based on the [`stat_var`](https://datacommons.org/browser/StatisticalVariable), with optional